Welcome to Vesta Rowing Club

 Resigning from Vesta

-In the first instance, we always prefer to retain our Members, and therefore offer an Honorary Membership to anyone wishing to remain a social rather than active member of the club.
+In the first instance, we always prefer to retain our members, and therefore offer an Honorary Membership to anyone wishing to remain a social rather than active member of the club.
 Also, the Legacy Membership is designed to enable members who are not able to commit to train at the club, or who perhaps live elsewhere currently, to return and race one head race and one regatta race per year in Vesta colours.

 For any queries regarding joining Vesta or membership fees, please contact the Membership Secretary.